Federal Reserve Note: Lawsuit over U.S. banknote design

+The 2013 redesign of the $100 bill did not include distinguishing features for the blind.
+As of October 2022, the plan was to incorporate accessibility features into distributions of a new $10 bill in 2026, $50 bill in 2028, $20 bill in 2030 followed later by a new $5 then $100 notes later in the 2030s.

 Legal authorizations for currency, and limitations on design

 The Secretary of the Treasury is charged with the obligation to produce currency and bonds.
 31 U.S.C. § 5114.
 Treasury Department regulations further specify the quality of paper and ink to be used.
 31 C.F.R.
 Part 601.
-The denominations and design of currency are not further specified by law; for example, the choice of $1, $5, $10, $20, $50, and $100, and the portraits on each, are largely left to the discretion of the Secretary of the Treasury.
+The denominations and design of currency are not further specified by law; for example, the choice of $1, $2, $5, $10, $20, $50, and $100, and the portraits on each, are largely left to the discretion of the Secretary of the Treasury.

 There are few requirements set by Congress.
 The national motto "In God We Trust" must appear on all U.S. currency and coins.
 Though the motto had periodically appeared on coins since 1865, it did not appear on currency (other than interest-bearing notes in 1861) until a law passed in 1956 required it.
 It began to appear on Federal Reserve Notes delivered from 1964 to 1966, depending on denomination.

 The portraits appearing on the U.S. currency can feature only people who have died, whose names should be included below each of the portraits.
 Since the standardization of the bills in 1928, the Department of the Treasury has chosen to feature the same portraits on the bills.
 These portraits were decided upon in 1929 by a committee appointed by the Treasury.
 Originally, the committee had decided to feature U.S. presidents because they were more familiar to the public than other potential candidates.
-The Treasury altered this decision, however, to include three statesmen who were also well known to the public: Alexander Hamilton (the first Secretary of the Treasury who appears on the $10 bill), Salmon P. Chase (the Secretary of the Treasury during the American Civil War who appeared on the now obsolete $10,000 bill), and Benjamin Franklin (a signer of the Declaration of Independence and of the Constitution, who appears on the $100 bill).
-In 2016, the Treasury announced a number of design changes to the $5, $10 and $20 bills; to be introduced over the next ten years.
+The Treasury altered this decision, however, to include three statesmen who were also well known to the public: Alexander Hamilton (the first Secretary of the Treasury who appears on the $10 bill), Benjamin Franklin (an early advocate of paper currency who appears on the $100 bill), and Salmon P. Chase (the Secretary of the Treasury who reintroduced national paper currency and appeared on the obsolete $10,000 bill) In 2016, the Treasury announced a number of design changes to the $5, $10 and $20 bills; to be introduced over the next ten years.
 The redesigns include: